MICHAEL COOPER

 GILBERT, BROOKE

 Brooke Gilbert is the Chief Operating Officer at the National Cannabis Industry Association, where she leads internal operations and supports the team in delivering impactful programs and services to NCIA’s national membership.
-With more than a decade of experience at the organization, Brooke brings a deep understanding of its mission, strong operational instincts, and a clear vision for how to move the work forward.
+With nearly fifteen years of experience at the organization, Brooke brings a deep understanding of its mission, strong operational instincts, and a clear vision for how to move the work forward.

 Since joining NCIA in 2013 as one of its earliest team members, Brooke has played a central role in shaping the association’s strategic direction, member engagement, and signature programming.
 Her steady leadership and behind-the-scenes work have helped grow NCIA’s national presence, build community across the industry, and ensure the organization consistently delivers on its mission to support small and independent cannabis businesses.